eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 ## <a name="rules-strict"></a> Several rules have been updated to cover more cases

-Several rules now report more errors as enhancement:
+Several rules have been enhanced and now report additional errors:

 - [accessor-pairs](https://eslint.org/docs/rules/accessor-pairs) rule now recognizes class members by default.
 - [array-callback-return](https://eslint.org/docs/rules/array-callback-return) rule now recognizes `flatMap` method.